Rudby

-Rudby is a village and civil parish, 4 mi from the market town of Stokesley in the Hambleton District of North Yorkshire, England.
+Rudby is a village and civil parish, 4 mi from the market town of Stokesley in the county of North Yorkshire, England.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 It is adjoined to another village called Hutton Rudby and it lies on the River Leven.

+The parishes of Hutton Rudby, Middleton on Leven, Rudby and Skutterskelfe, since 2016, combined are part of the Rudby neighbourhood planning area.

 Governance

 An electoral ward in the same name exists.
 This ward stretches east to Appleton Wiske and has a total population taken at the 2011 Census of 3,521.